-The mission of the Chemistry Training Track is to provide students with the experience and knowledge they need to address the most important problems in organic chemistry.
+The mission of the Chemistry Training Track is to provide students with the experience and knowledge they need to address the most important problems in organic chemistry, natural products and drug discovery.
 We place a particular focus on the scientific interface between chemistry and biology.
 Students receive training through rigorous courses taught by experts in their fields, through in-depth thesis projects, and through exposure to broader areas of science found at UT Southwestern.
 All of the research groups are highly collaborative, and students emerge from their training having a strong foundation in organic chemistry complemented by a breadth of knowledge that results from collaborative projects.

 Overall, our objective is to produce students who are independent scientists, capable of tackling the most important problems in chemistry and biology.
 To date, our students have been highly successful in obtaining postdoctoral fellowships, independent funding, and independent research positions.
 This is the most rewarding – and most important – reflection of the success of the Chemistry Track.

 Associate Professor, Biochemistry